 Hanging aisle directories look and work best in stores with high ceilings.
-In older buildings with lower ceilings, in small urban markets, and in convenience stores, signs mounted on shelving tend to work better.
+In older buildings with lower ceilings, as well as in small urban markets and convenience stores, signs mounted on shelving tend to work better.

 Gondola Shelving Aisle Signs

-These aisle signs are mounted to gondola shelving, most frequently on the endcap, but also mid-aisle.
+These aisle signs are mounted to gondola shelving, most frequently on the endcap or mid-aisle.